samuel-moore17/Blog.github.io/_posts/fgauges.md

 # Week 2 - Introductory talk _(Sam)_.

-Background to Bhatt's lecture notes: some remarks on \\((p\\))-adic Hodge theory; the definitions of prisms and relative prismatic cohomology; an introduction to work of Drinfeld and Bhatt-Lurie on the `stacky' perspective and absolute prismatic cohomology.
+Background to Bhatt's lecture notes: some remarks on p-adic Hodge theory; the definitions of prisms and relative prismatic cohomology; an introduction to work of Drinfeld and Bhatt-Lurie on the 'stacky' perspective and absolute prismatic cohomology.

 # Week 3 - Algebraic de Rham Cohomology, I